 During college, I had been appointed a music therapist internship at St. Elizabeth Hospital in Washington DC, a government run psychiatric hospital for treating the mentally deficient, the mentally disturbed, the deaf and blind, and those addicted to drugs and alcohol.
-During my stay, the hospital moved the patienCampHappyland_Logots to a vacation camp in Prince William Forest, called “Camp Happyland”.
+During my stay, the hospital moved the patients to a vacation camp in Prince William Forest, called “Camp Happyland”.
 No joke.
 Camp Happyland was run by the Salvation Army.

 It was there that I befriended someone on staff who attended a small spirit filled church in Fairmont, Maryland.
 His name was Chuck.
 He asked me if I would like to attend one evening.
 I agreed to go.